-^{}All property, plant and equipment are classified in the Level 3 fair value hierarchy except for capital works in progress which is not classified.
+^{}All property, plant and equipment are classified in the level 2 and level 3 fair value hierarchy except for capital works in progress (not classified).
 Refer to note 19 for details about the lease liability for right-of-use assets.